vmleon/oracle-atp-da/lab5/README.md

 ![Flows](../images/flows-menu-item.png)

-You will see the `YAML` file that define the behaviour of your Skill
+You will see the `YAML` file that define the behaviour of your Skill.

 ![Flows 1](../images/flows_1.png)

-Delete the initial content
+Delete the initial content.

 ![Flows 2](../images/flows_2.png)